EttusResearch/uhd/CODING.md

 ## C++-specific Guidelines

+* If in doubt, consult the [C++ Core Guidelines][https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md].
+  If the guidelines have an answer, and it works for you, just pick that.
 * Use Doxygen doc-blocks copiously.
 * All things equal, prefer standard C++ constructs over Boost constructs (see also Boost guidelines).